 Tokyo Street Food Guide: where to go for croquettes

 - Asakusa Menchi (Asakusa): Their Menchi-Katsu is only 200 JPY.
-A brand pork (as in Kobe for beef) and good quality of beef are mixed together and simple seasonings are added.
+A high-quality brand of pork (like Kobe for beef) and good quality beef are mixed together with simple seasonings.
 Ask for mustard if you would like.
-Nice snack when you go explore Asakusa.
+A nice snack when you go explore Asakusa.

 - Ooyama (Ueno / Okachimachi): Also 200 JPY for a very tasty minced beef croquette.
-They also have a standing bar area that serves drinks.
+They have a standing bar area that serves drinks.
 Order some other dishes with maybe a beer.
-Great way to take a break from long walking in Tokyo.
+Great way to take a break from a long walk through Tokyo.
 This restaurant is located in Ameyoko, a local market street in Ueno.
 Visit Ueno Park and Ueno Zoo if you have time afterward.

 Tokyo Street Food Guide: where to go for Takoyaki

 - Fukuyoshi (Ginza): Fukuyoshi serves authentic Osaka-style Takoyaki dishes.
 One serving is just 500 JPY for 8 pieces of Takoyaki.
 You can also add toppings (e.g. scallions/spring onions, mayo, and cheese etc).
 My favorite is the Negi Pon, Takoyaki with citrus-based Ponzu sauce and scallions.

 - 8864 (Shinbashi): Do you know what goes well with Takoyaki?
 Beer!
 This cozy tapas style restaurant serves good Japanese street foods including good Takoyaki.
 The best part of 8864 is that everything they serve is tasty.
 They also serve wine and other types of drinks as well.
 The restaurant is in a business district and closed on Sundays and holidays.

 By the way, be sure not to burn yourself when you try Takoyaki.
 It is very hot when it gets picked up from the pan!